DOJ-gam/gatsby-blog/NOTES.md

 - You can have multiple queries in one file,
 - All you need to do is put it inside the main query container

+### 8.1.1.
+Naming Queries

+- You can also name queries by assigning them to a 'valiable', and use that variable name when you want to access the data from a particular query..
+It is eaasier to handle when dealing with multiple queries